sundowndev/hacker-roadmap/README.md

 This repository aim first to establish a reflection method on penetration testing and explain how to proceed to secure an application.
 And secondly, to regroup all kind of tools or resources pen testers need. **Be sure to know basics of programming languages and Internet security before learning pen testing.**

+Also, this is important to inform yourself about the law and what you are allowed to do or not.
+According to your country, the computer laws are not the same.
+First, check laws about privacy and surveillance : [Nine eyes countries](https://en.wikipedia.org/wiki/Five_Eyes#Other_international_cooperatives), [Five eyes](https://en.wikipedia.org/wiki/Five_Eyes) and Fourteen Eyes.
+Always check if what you're doing is legal.
+Even when it's not offensive, information gathering can also be illegal !

 ## Some vocabulary

 **Black/grey/white hat hacker** : Someone who uses bugs or exploits to break into systems or applications.
 The goal and the method differs depending if he's a black, grey or white hat hacker.
 A black hat is just someone malicious that does not wait permission to break into a system or application.
 A white hat is *usually* a security researcher who practice ethical hacking.
 A grey hat is just in the middle of these two kind of hackers, he might want to be malicious if it can be benefit (data breach, money, whistleblowing ...).